OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `if let` Some(*ident*) = *expression* *clodeblockexpr* [`else` [*elseblockexpr* | *ifexpr* | *ifletexpr*]]

 > It is required that *ident* is an identifier, and *expression* is an expression of some option type.
-> If *expression* returns the Some variant of an option type, a new local variable *ident* is created with the inner value of *expression* inside *codeblockexpr*,
+> If *expression* returns the Some variant of an option type, a new local variable *ident* is created with the inner value of *expression* within the scope of *codeblockexpr*,
 > and *codeblockexpr* is evaluated.
 If *expression* is the None variant then *elseblockexpr*, *ifexpr* or *ifletexpr* is evaluated and returned.
 > The types of *elseblockexpr*, *ifexpr* or *ifletexpr* must be assignable to *codeblockexpr*.
 > The expression returns the type of the *codeblockexpr*.